liberland/laws/drafting/drafts/judical-process-law.md

 # Judical Process Law

 ## Preamble
-Recognizing the fundamental principles of justice, fairness, and the rule of law, the Judicial Process Law of Liberland establishes a framework for the administration of justice within the Free Republic of Liberland.
+Recognizing the fundamental principles of justice, fairness, and the rule of law, the Judicial Process Law of Liberland establishes a framework for the administration of justice within the Liberland.
 This law outlines the essential requirements for a judicial process to be considered lawful and serves as the procedural foundation for the Supreme Court, state-funded lower courts, and private dispute resolution mechanisms within the territory of Liberland.

 ## Chapter 1: General Principles